-Parents, faculty, staff and trustees officially kick-off the year at this annual event.
-New faculty and staff are introduced, parents sign up to volunteer and faculty meet with parents to summarize plans for the year.
-It’s a must-do for getting connected.
+Parents, faculty, staff, and trustees officially kick off the school year at this annual event.
+After an opportunity to socialize with other parents and a short program in the Pavilion, teachers meet with parents/guardians to discuss class routines and plans for the school year.
+It’s a must-do for getting connected!

 Each year a volunteer is recognized for outstanding service to the Springmont community.
-Recent recipients include Board chairs, Auction Committee chairs, IMPACT Coordinators and Stan Stockdale, the alumni parent who single handedly built the Pavilion wall.
+Recent recipients have included Board chairs, Auction Committee members, Springmont Parent Association Chairs, and Stan Stockdale, the alumni parent who single-handedly built the Pavilion wall.
 Pictured at right is Carol Santos, 2018 Volunteer of the Year!

-The Montessori Mile fun run was established by Gigi, our famous PE Teacher from the past.
+The Montessori Mile fun run was established by Gigi Wallace, a beloved PE Teacher from the past.
 With the school's name change and our 50th Anniversary celebration in 2014, Upper Elementary students recommended the event become the Springmont Festival & Montessori Mile.
-Today the fun run is followed by class gardening, a Chili Cook-off, the Middle School-run Festival and student fundraising.
+Today the fun runs on Long Island Drive are followed by various activities, including a Chili Cook-Off, the Middle School-run Festival, and student fundraising.
 Don’t miss it!

 This celebration became an annual event thanks to the leadership of long-time Teacher Jackie Muse.
-A celebration of the Springmont core value Stewardship of the Environment and a celebration for peace, students read poems, sing and work collectively toward a mutual stewardship goal determined each year.
+A celebration of the Springmont core value Stewardship of the Environment and a celebration for peace, students work collectively toward a mutual stewardship goal determined each year.

 This annual "party with a purpose" unites Springmont's parent community each spring.
 Volunteerism is as plentiful as the generous bidders vying for the beautiful class art projects, gift baskets, special experiences and other one-of-a-kind items up for bid.

 Winning the title of greatest volunteer participation each year is Field Day – no parent wants to miss the student fun on the Field, Lawn, Pavilion and Activity Court.
-In twelve years, this beloved event has moved inside due to bad weather only twice!
 Plan to wear your running shoes and exhaust your camera's capacity at this favorite tradition.

-It is a tradition that every 8th grade graduate gives his/her personal speach at graduation.
-This intimate celebration of the culminating Springmont experience is the favorite among faculty who proudly applaud each individual journey.
+It is a tradition that 8th-grade graduates give personal speeches at our Commencement ceremony.
+This intimate celebration of the culminating Springmont experience is a favorite among faculty who proudly applaud each individual journey.
 A guest once remarked, “I want my child to be known like that.”

 Compassion begins in the classroom as student-led fundraising efforts are supported by families, faculty and staff.
-The value of giving back is contagious, and adults get in on the action by participating in our Campus Workday, helping deliver the Thanksgiving Outreach food or driving the bus for the Adopt-a-Mile roadway clean up.
+The value of giving back is contagious, and adults get in on the action by participating in our Campus Workdays, helping to deliver Thanksgiving Outreach items, or assisting students in their classroom gardens.
 As a result, Springmont students are empowered, and graduates are connected to the world around them.

-Springmont is a community of learners so guests are invited regularly to share their knowledge with us.
-Whether we host Rob Evans or Steven Hughes for parents or the Mobile Zoo, Saudi band ensemble or glass harp players for students, guests are invited to share their expertise with us.
+Springmont is a community of learners.
+Whether we host Rob Evans or Steven Hughes for parents or the mobile zoo, a band ensemble, or glass harp players for students, guests are invited to share their expertise with us.

 Springmont values place-based learning and the independence and responsibility born in students arranging their own small group tours of choice.
 For example, students studying reptiles visited the Atlanta Zoo during feeding time to get a better understanding of reptilian eating habits.
 Parents drive small groups of students and benefit from seeing budding independence and responsibility in action.

-Parents are invited to share their expertise with students as class guests.
-Parents present at all levels - from playing the piano for Toddlers to introducing the stock market to Middle School students embarking on the Stock Market Game.
+Parents are invited to share areas of expertise and cultural experiences as class guests.
+From playing the piano for Toddlers to introducing the stock market to Middle School students, parent presentations are much appreciated!

-Animal life provides learning opportunities and feeds our students' natural curiosities.
-Students help care for the animals and observe natural animal behaviors while building responsibility, developing compassion and applying what they see to their art and their research.
-Parents and children develop before or after-school rituals as the paddocks become daily destinations.
-Learning and community are enriched by the variety of animal life indoors and out.
+Springmont's barnyard provides many learning opportunities and feeds our students' natural curiosities.
+Students help care for the animals, building responsibility and developing compassion while applying what they learn and observe to their research and art.
+Learning and community are enriched by the variety of animal life available both indoors and out.

-Along with two other Atlanta children, Springmont student Antonia passed away from the flu in 2004, prompting a change in medical practices for the prevention and treatment of influenza.
-Antonia loved throwing pennies in fountains so in conjunction with Antonia’s family, the faculty, staff and parents constructed the Courtyard fountain in her memory.
-All community members are encouraged to toss pennies at the start of each school year, and young children often stop to onserve the fountain on their way to class.
+Springmont student Antonia passed away from the flu in 2004.
+Antonia loved throwing pennies in fountains, so, in conjunction with Antonia’s family, the faculty, staff, and parents constructed the Courtyard fountain in her memory.